 While expanding our programs, we continuously monitor and improve the quality of our training.
 Our new curriculum integrates research methodologies and biostatistics into all our programs’ core courses, and enables students to cross-register in programs for advanced electives.
 This pioneering, individualized mix-and-match approach not only reinforces our commitment to multidisciplinary training, but also enables you to tailor your graduate education to your interests and needs, and to explore multiple career options.

-Recent collaborations with academic and industry partners, including Rensselaer Polytechnic Institute (RPI), Stony Brook University, and CUNY Graduate Center allow our students to take advantage of graduate courses in mathematics, engineering, computer science, chemistry, physics, and other technical disciplines not offered at Mount Sinai to broaden their learning experiences, and to advance their training and accelerate their job searches.
+Recent collaborations with academic and industry partners, including Rensselaer Polytechnic Institute (RPI), Stony Brook University, The Cooper Union and CUNY Graduate Center allow our students to take advantage of graduate courses in mathematics, engineering, computer science, chemistry, physics, and other technical disciplines not offered at Mount Sinai to broaden their learning experiences, and to advance their training and accelerate their job searches.

 Our faculty, mentors, and Dean for Student Affairs and Career Services oversee skills-based career training, counseling and mentoring to help prepare you for new careers and leadership roles.